Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/Block-SetPosition(Depth).md

 | **Depth Range**    | Vector2  | Specifies the depth range to spawn particles in.
 Particles whose position is outside this depth range have their **alive** attribute set to false.<br/>This property only appears if you set **Cull Mode** to **Range**. |
 | **Blend Position** | float    | The blend percentage between the current position attribute value and the newly calculated position value.<br/>This property only appears if you set **Composition Position** to **Blend**. |
 | **Blend Color**    | float    | The blend percentage between the current direction attribute value and the newly calculated direction value.<br/>This property only appears if you set **Composition Direction** to **Blend**. |

-## Details

-**Compatibility :** This Block is currently only compatible with the [High Definition Render Pipeline](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest/index.html), with any graphics API, except metal.